-Your sales pitch should be like those successful ad campaigns that not only makes the potential buyers aware of the product but also leaves an impact.
+So, these campaigns can be considered as some great sales pitch examples and your sales pitch should be like those successful ad campaigns that not only makes the potential buyers aware of the product but also leaves an impact.
 Give reasons to your customers for thinking about you.

 It is not your customer’s job to remember you.
 It is your obligation and responsibility to make sure they don’t have a chance to forget you- Patricia Fripp

-A sales pitch is an opportunity to show your customers what your product can do for them.
+Sales Pitch Definition: A sales pitch is an opportunity to show your customers what your product can do for them.
 It is explaining the value of your product or service to the customers.

 Sales pitch aids in advancing the sales process; it is the best opportunity for convincing the audience to use your product.